 |Gift-Splitting Annual Exclusion||$26,000|

 |Number of Heirs||23|

 |Total Amount that can be transferred over 30 years||$17,940,000|

 As can be seen in the above table, they can transfer quite a bit of wealth every single year and almost $18 million of net present value, since the annual exclusion is adjusted for inflation, over the next 30 years.
 Actually, this is a conservative calculation.
 There are various means of actually giving much more and still remain within the annual exclusion, by, for instance, giving property, or shares of property, that is conservatively valued.
 By using the gift annual exclusion, none of their unified credit is used up, so, if they wanted to, they could give $10,240,000 tax-free to their descendants in 2012, then continue giving the annual exclusion.

 Lifetime Gift Exclusion

-A tax liability is incurred for any gift with a value greater than the annual exclusion, but the law gives each donor a lifetime unified tax credit that allows $5 million worth of property to be given as a gift that is above the annual exclusion.
-However, the $5 million exemption is a unified credit that also applies to gifts from the donor's estate, and can also be used to offset the generation-skipping transfer tax.
-Any use of the unified credit to reduce any transfer tax reduces the remaining lifetime credit available to offset the other transfer taxes.
-So that the IRS can keep track of the amount of gifts given that are above the annual exclusion amount, the donor of the gift must file Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, even though no gift tax needs to be paid if the lifetime exclusion has not been exceeded.
+A tax liability is incurred for any gift with a value exceeding the annual exclusion, but the law gives each donor a lifetime unified tax credit that allows at least $5 million worth of property to be given as a gift that is above the annual exclusion.
+However, the lifetime gift exemption is a unified credit that also applies to gifts from the donor's estate.
+Any use of the unified credit to reduce gift taxes reduces the remaining unified credit available to offset the estate tax.
+So that the IRS can keep track of the amount of gifts given that are above the annual exclusion amount, the donor of the gift must file Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, even though no gift tax needs to be paid if the exemption amount has not been exceeded.

 Gifts Within 3 Years of Death Rule